• 6 mins read

 Predicate offences: The distinction between predicate offences and money laundering offences has been removed.
 Under the new rules, German authorities may prosecute a broad range of financial crimes as money laundering offences.

-Foreign companies: If they (or a subsidiary) are active in Germany, foreign companies may be liable to German prosecution for money laundering.
+Foreign companies: If foreign companies (or a subsidiary) are active in Germany, those companies may be liable to German prosecution for money laundering.
 Similarly, foreign companies that commit money laundering predicate offences abroad may face criminal liability for those offences in Germany.

 Reporting obligations: Businesses in Germany must now comply with more comprehensive AML/CFT reporting rules, applicable to a broader range of transactions.
 Businesses may also be required to justify their business procedures to the FIU.